truenas/documentation/content/SCALE/GettingStarted/Install/InstallingSCALE.md

 #### Networking Checks for VMWare
 When installing TrueNAS in a VMWare VM, double-check the virtual switch and VMWare port group.
 A misconfigured virtual switch or VMWare port group can cause network connection errors for TrueNAS systems with additional applications installed inside the TrueNAS VM.
 Enable **MAC spoofing** and **promiscuous mode** on the switch first, and then the port group the VM is using.

-Ensure DHCP is properly configured to assign IP addresses to VMs for seamless network connectivity.
+If not using static IP addresses, configure your VM to use DHCP to assign IP addresses for seamless network connectivity.

 {{< include file="/static/includes/VirtualMachinesJailNetworking.md" >}}